BirdeeHub/ode/README.md

 learning how to write a programming language

-No, I have not read anything on the topic.
-I'm just going to try it.
+I dont know a ton, I'm just going to try it.

 learning rust